 What I’ve come to know is that we can only truly know and be known by showing our scars.
 We feel deeply connected to one another when we share our ugly wounds and lumpy parts.
 We feel less alone when our story of brokenness matches another’s tale of hurt and loss.
 We share a common humanity.
 This is life.

-I’m really excited this month because of the upcoming opportunity you’ll have to hear and share mutual stories of struggles and triumphs in relationships.
-It never ceases to amaze me how much we have in common as people, how we carry our scars in our adult relationships, and how we all long for the same things…love, belonging, understanding, and safety.
+It never ceases to amaze me how much we have in common as people, how we carry our scars in our adult relationships, and how we all long for the same things… love, belonging, understanding, and safety.